 #3.
-Enhance existing, or design new, policies and/or programs in the community to reduce the potential damaging effcts of hazards without hindering other community goals or impeding hazard mitigation programming in the county. #8.
+Enhance existing, or design new, policies and/or programs in the community to reduce the potential damaging effcts of hazards without hindering other community goals or impeding hazard mitigation programming in the county.

+#8.
 Ensure the security of homes, institutions and places of employment throughout the community that are considered vulnerable to natural disasters.

 The acquisition of property is an eligible CDBG activity as described in 24 CFR 570.201 (a).
 All ativities funded through this program will meet the National Objectives requirement under the authorizing statute for CDBG-MIT funds.
 This project meets the CDBG-MIT defined Urgent Needs Mitigation (UNM) National Objective.
-Projects utilizing the CDBG-MIT UNM National Objective must indicate that they meet the following two criteria;
+Projects utilizing the CDBG-MIT UNM National Objective must indicate that they meet the following two criteria:

-1. Addresses the current and future risks as identified in the grantee's Mitigation Needs Assessment of most impacted and distressed areas; and in a "measurable and verifiable reduction in the risk of loss of life and property" by directly removing property owners and structures from flood prone areas.
-With these criteria being met the project can qualify under the UNM National Objective.
-Geographic Area:
+- 1. Addresses the current and future risks as identified in the grantee's Mitigation Needs Assessment of most impacted and distressed areas; and - 2.
+Will result in a measurable and verifiablreduction in the risk of loss of life and property.